yufeizhao/yufeizhao.github.io/a34/index.md

 ## Course description

-18.A34 is a seminar intended for students who enjoy solving challenging mathematical problems, and to prepare students for the Putnam Competition.
+18.A34 is a seminar intended for undergraduate students who enjoy solving challenging mathematical problems, and to prepare students for the Putnam Competition.

 **[William Lowell Putnam Mathematics Competition](http://math.scu.edu/putnam/):** The Putnam Competition is an annual mathematics contest for undergraduates in the USA and Canada.
 This year it will be held Saturday, December 1, 2018.